-The finish on this side of the soundboard was flaking off so I decided to scrape the old finish off and spray on new shellac.
-The ribs are scraped as the first step in cleaning the soundboard.
-It is important not to use paint remover on a soundboard because it can affect the quality of the tone.
+The finish on this side of the soundboard was scraped off and new shellac is being sprayed on.
+It is important not to use paint remover on a soundboard because the liquid remover can affect the quality of the tone.

-The soundboard is almost all sanded and the ends of the ribs are being glued down.
+The ends of the ribs are being glued down.

 The right door is in sad shape.
 I'm going to repair the missing veneer shown here as well as a strip of veneer on one edge.
 The decorative triangular corners have to be made up and a warp has to be straightened out.

 A ruler is laid along the edge of the right door to indicate warping.
 The door will be cut part way through its length on the table saw and oak strips will be glued in to straighten it.

 A strip of veneer has been removed and a new rectangular piece of cross banding poplar has been glued in to form a foundation for a new strip of quarter sawn oak.